Open Research Grants

 The Kenan Institute training grants are available to Kenan Scholars (undergraduate and MBA) and Kenan-Flagler Business School PhD students.
 The grants can be used toward registration fees for a conference, course, or workshop that emphasizes skill building in research or data capabilities (including analysis, programming, visualization, etc.).
 Training grant awards are for up to $500.
 Submit application form to Ashley_Brown@kenan-flagler.unc.edu with subject line “Kenan Institute Training Grant.”

-The Frank H. Kenan Institute of Private Enterprise is seeking proposals for outstanding academic research projects in the field of entrepreneurship.
-The Kenan Institute will award approximately 5 grants of $10,000 each.
-The grant term will be from June 1, 2018 through December 31, 2021.
-To be eligible, applicants must be full-time faculty, Ph.D. candidates, or postdocs at an academic research institution.
+The Frank H. Kenan Institute of Private Enterprise has awarded five $10,000 grants for outstanding academic research projects in the field of entrepreneurship.
+The grant term is from June 1, 2018 through December 31, 2021.